 - How does the existing data governance structure meet Part C or Part B 619 needs?

-- Who (what role) has authority to make decisions about data systems/data collection?
+- Who (what role) has authority to make decisions (e.g., changes, enhancements, integration) about each data system/data collection?

 - What is the role of participating agencies in Part C or Part B 619 in the data governance structure?